CLIC is a Canada-wide study abroad initiative that provides innovative and heavily subsidized learning opportunities for Canadian students in China.

 - If you are participating in a program offered through another Canadian CLIC institution, submit an application also to them through the CLIC website. (this is only applicable to certain programs if so stated under Application Procedure on the CLIC website).

-- Submit your funding application to the China Scholarship Council by March 6, 2018.
+- Submit your funding application to the China Scholarship Council by their application deadline (March).
 Please note that you must first create an account to access the funding application.

 - Apply to your host university in China.

 You will need to provide the following documentation with your CLIC funding application:

 - Passport photo

 - Official transcript